SharperHacks-org/AppUtilities/README.md

 # AppUtilities Library for .NET
 ## SharperHacks.CoreLibs.AppUtilites.

-Some useful bits for writing console apps
+Some useful bits for writing console apps.

 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE).